 2. Credit Accounts and History

-This is a list of credit accounts available to you including loans, credit cards, line of credit, retail or store cards, and mobile phone contracts.
+This is a list of credit accounts available to you including loans, credit cards, lines of credit, retail or store cards, and mobile phone contracts.

 It also shows when these accounts were opened, the credit amount or limit, account balance, and your payment history.
 It may also show closed credit accounts.